andrulonis/Green-Lab/README.md

 Read it on `S1` to confirm that the NFS write worked.

+#### 2.3 Energibridge

+Make sure [energibridge](https://github.com/tdurieux/EnergiBridge) is installed on `S2` and added to PATH.
+Energibridge must be configured to be executable by the current user _without root_, i.e. follow the instructions on the energibridge repo to setup the `msr` group and add your user to it.

 ## Running

 In this section we assume as the current working directory the root directory of the project and that the virtual environment is activated, if you made one.